bwvdnbro/bwvdnbro.github.io/_posts/2019-02-03-tools-i-use-for-scientific-code-execution.markdown

 Figuring out which batch system you are using can be tricky.
-In my experience, small facilities (especially computing nodes owned by university departments of research groups) don't bother documenting their system very well.
+In my experience, small facilities (especially computing nodes owned by university departments or research groups) don't bother documenting their system very well.
 In this case, it helps to try locate system-specific commands.
 The table below can be useful: